CTTAP Partner Agencies

 Capitol Region Education Council (CREC) provides training and professional development to educators who work with students with disabilities on Assistive Technology devices and services in partnership with the Connecticut Tech Act Project.
 Additionally, CREC offers short term AT device loans to educators in their AT Consortium.
 Visit their website at www.crec.org to learn more.

 EASTCONN provides training and professional development to educators who work with students with disabilities on Assistive Technology devices and services in partnership with the Connecticut Tech Act Project.
 Additionally, EASTCONN offers an AT Demonstration Center and Lending Library to their AT Consortium members.
-For more information visit their website.
+For more information visit EASTCONN’s website at this link.

 The New England Assistive Technology (NEAT) Center